TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-discovery-issues-import.md

 ### **How can I delete the imported servers?**

-Currently, deleting adding servers is not feasible.
+Currently, deleting servers is not feasible.
 You can overwrite a server by importing another entry with the same server name.